 Our long-term incentive plan is designed to reward the creation of value for our shareholders while providing a vehicle to attract and retain talented and skilled executives.
-The long-term incentive plan also plays a crucial role in aligning variable compensation with the appropriate risk time horizon and accountability for long and medium term decisions.
+The long-term incentive plan also plays a crucial role in aligning variable compensation with the appropriate risk time horizon and accountability for long- and medium-term decisions.
 Being 100% equity-based, our long-term incentive plan's value to the executive is very much dependent on increasing share-price performance, which in turn benefits all shareholders.
-Furthermore, the PSU component of the long-term incentive plan rewards the achievement of earnings growth targets that enable BCE to grow its dividend, which also aligns with shareholders' interests.
-Similar to the 2012 and 2013 grants, the 2014 grants under our long-term incentive plan were allocated as follows:
+Furthermore, the PSU component of the long-term incentive plan rewards the achievement of cash flow growth targets that enable BCE to grow its dividend, which also aligns with shareholders' interests.
+Similar to the 2012, 2013 and 2014 grants, the 2015 grants under our long-term incentive plan were allocated 50% in RSUs, 25% in PSUs and 25% in stock options.

-PSUs

-Vesting at the end

-of three years

-contingent on

-Free Cash Flow to

-enable dividend

-growth

-STOCK OPTIONS 100% vesting at the end of three years Option term: seven years
+PSUs Vesting at the end of three years contingent on free cash flow to enable dividend growth STOCK OPTIONS 100% vesting at the end of three years.
+Option term: seven years